Imola Circuit

+The circuit has hosted many other motor racing series, including the Superbike World Championship, Motocross World Championship, World Touring Car Championship and European Le Mans Series.
+Several road bicycle races have also used the circuit, including stages of the Giro d'Italia and UCI Road World Championships.

 History

-The track was originally called the Autodromo di Castellaccis, and inaugurated as a semi-permanent venue in 1953.
+The track was originally called the Autodromo di Imola, and inaugurated as a semi-permanent venue in 1953.
 It had no chicanes, so the runs from Acque Minerali to Rivazza, and from Rivazza all the way to Tosa, through the pits and the Tamburello, were just straights with a few small bends; the circuit remained in this configuration until 1972.

 In April 1953, the first motorcycle races took place, while the first car race took place in June 1954.
 In April 1963, the circuit hosted its first Formula One race, as a non-championship event, won by Jim Clark for Lotus.
 A further non-championship event took place at Imola in 1979, which was won by Niki Lauda for Brabham-Alfa Romeo.